RuairiDillon1/VLSI-vhdlProject/doc/test_signal_generator_report.md

 Test Results
 ============

-All of the results were calculated using the formulae mentioned above.

 ## Noise Generator
-Sending serial signals to select the address and the data bit respectively.

 ![Oscilloscope readings of the Noise Generator with a period and width of one.](images/noise_4bits_period_1.png){width=80%}

 ![Oscilloscope readings of the Noise Generator with a period and width of one.
 Example of bitwidth](images/noise_4bits_period_1_bit_width.png){width=80%}

-Expected results are found by implementing the formulae in the \ref{General Description}.
+Expected results are found by implementing the formulae in section \ref{General Description}.

 \label{Results from testing the Noise Generator}